-We work with local grass-roots partners – they implement our projects in the field.
-Together, we empower people to lift themselves out of poverty and achieve their potential.
+We are proud of our contribution to the advancement of the UN’s Sustainable Development Goals.
 In just five years alone, from 2012 to 2017, we have changed the lives of over 346,328 people.

 Read more about our work here